gabrielcoutinh/gabrielcoutinh/README.md

   <p>
-    As a software engineer, I constantly seek to improve myself and stay up to date with the best practices in software development; because I believe that before the technologies used come the solution.
+    As a software engineer, I constantly seek to improve myself and stay up to date with the best practices in software development; because I believe that before the chosen technologies come the solution.
   </p>
 </div>
 <hr />